-Gadolinium is a rare earth metal that has very unique fluorescent and magnetic properties.
-Gadolinium is widely used in MRI “contrast agents.”
+Gadolinium is a rare earth metal that has unique fluorescent and magnetic properties.
+It is widely used in MRI “contrast agents.”
 Contrast agents are ingested by patients prior to scanning in order to enhance images of internal organs on Magnetic Resonance Imaging (MRI) tests.
 The contrast agents make MRI imaging much more effective at diagnosing internal medical conditions by increasing the detailed visibility of organs, blood vessels, and other internal structures.

 Is Gadolinium Toxic?

 The safety of gadolinium-based contrast agents (GBCAs) has recently become a major point of concern in the field of radiology.
-Concerns about the health risks of GBCAs first began in 2014 when a study published in the American Journal of Radiology reported, for the first time, that deposits of gadolinium were found the in the brain of people who had used GBCAs.
-This study immediately raised many concerns because of the long history of clinical complaints from patients who were convinced that GBCAs had harmed their health.
+Concerns about the health risks of GBCAs first began in 2014 when a study published in the American Journal of Radiology reported, for the first time, that deposits of gadolinium were found in the brain of people who had used GBCAs.
+This study immediately raised many concerns because of the extensive history of clinical complaints from patients who were convinced that GBCAs had harmed their health.

 What is Gadolinium Deposition Disease?

-Gadolinium deposition disease (GDD) is the name of the health condition suffered by those people who suffer from chronic health problems caused by GBCAs and the deposits of gadolinium they leave in their brain.
+Gadolinium deposition disease (GDD) is the name of the health condition suffered by those people who suffer from chronic health problems caused by GBCAs and the deposits of gadolinium they leave in the brain.
 The Chuck Norris lawsuit claims that his wife Gina suffers from “gadolinium deposition disease” allegedly caused by GBCAs she used for several MRIs.

 Gadolinium deposition disease is not something that develops slowly.
-In many patients, the symptoms of GDD can start to occur within hours after ingestion of GBCAs.
+In many patients, the symptoms of GDD can occur within hours after the ingestion of GBCAs.
 The onset of GDD symptoms is often very sudden and very acute in the hours and days after the MRI procedure.
 The initial acute symptoms eventually progress into chronic conditions that may continue for years afterward.
 The noticeable symptoms of GDD include the following: